snudm-starlab/SensiMix/README.md

 #### Install the required packages
     pip install -r requirements.txt

-There may has other required packages, use "pip install" to install them.
+If other packages are required, use "pip install" to install them.

 #### Install the xnor extension
     cd src/xnor/cuda
     python setup.py install

-#### Run the demo.
+#### Run the demo
     bash demo.sh

 #### Training & Evaluation